gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 >**Notes:**
 - Prometheus and the various exporters listed in this page are bundled in the Omnibus GitLab package.
 Check each exporter's documentation for the timeline they got added.
 For installations from source you will have to install them yourself.
 Over subsequent releases additional GitLab metrics will be captured.
-- Prometheus services are off by default but will be on starting with GitLab 9.0.
+- Prometheus services are on by default with GitLab 9.0.
 - Prometheus and its exporters do not authenticate users, and will be available to anyone who can access them.

 [Prometheus] is a powerful time-series monitoring service, providing a flexible platform for monitoring GitLab and other software products.